-Further details about the Civil Service pension arrangements can be found at the website http://www.civilservice.gov.uk/pensions.
+Further details about the Civil Service pension arrangements can be found on the website www. civilservice.gov.uk/pensions.

 The cash equivalent transfer value (CETV)

 A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a particular point in time.
 The benefits valued are the member's accrued benefits and any contingent spouse's pension payable from the scheme.